Rohitdey09/Internet-service-provider-website-using-Tailwind-CSS/README.md

 Make your changes and commit them (git commit -m 'Add some feature').
 Push to the branch (git push origin feature/YourFeature).
 Open a Pull Request.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Contact
-For any inquiries or issues, please reach out to us at [your-email@example.com].
+For any inquiries or issues, please reach out to us at rohitdey1239@gmail.com.

 Feel free to customize the sections according to your project specifics.